muratk5n/thirdwave/en/README.md

 ---

-Some could say the system turned the world into a basketcase, creating pollution, environment disasters, and encouraging material extraction beyond the carrying capacity of Earth.
+Some could argue the existing system turned the world into a basketcase, creating pollution, environment disasters, and encouraging material extraction beyond the carrying capacity of Earth, while still not being able to beat global poverty.

 "But the existing system brought us much dynamism"